Fire and rescue services

 If a natural disaster occurs:

-Northern and eastern Kenya is currently in severe drought.
-Essential services may be affected.
+Northern and eastern Kenya often experience drought.
+Essential services in these areas may be affected during these times.
 Expect delays when travelling in these areas.

 Kenya lies on a fault line, and sometimes experiences earthquakes and tremors.